coreinfrastructure/best-practices-badge/doc/security.md

    But they have the same graphical representation, and we'll just call both relationships.
-   They are shown as directed lines with a bigdot and an arrow pointing to the claim(s) being justified.
+   They are shown as directed lines with a bigdot and an arrowhead pointing to the claim(s) or relationship being justified.
    SACM relationships (AssertRelationships) can do more, but we do not use the other forms.
 5. *ArgumentPackage* aka *package*.